nigel12341/discord-api-wrapper/README.md

 // Get the user avatar url using the user_id and avatar_hash
 // You get the avatar hash from the getLoggedInUserInformation method getAvatar(user_id, avatar_hash)

+// Get the basic guild information using the access_token and guild_id
+// NOTE you do not get the full guild object, only the basic information because of a discord limitation using the OAUTH2 access_code getGuildInfo(access_token, guild_id)
 ```

 ## Author